hillarychang/dsc180b-capstone-q2/README.md

 ├── src         <- src files for the creation of features, model training, and more (currently all dummy files) │   ├──etl.py
 │   ├──features.py
+│   ├──text_cleaner.py          <- used to clean the data
 │   └──model_training.py
 │
 ├── README.md                   <- README